Lokraan/laughing-chainsaw/README.md

 ## TODO
 1. Price display under `playing` on bot.
-2. Improved discord printing.
-3. Support for more exchanges.
+2. Support for more exchanges.
-4. Move to v2.0 of bittrex api.
+3. Move to v2.0 of bittrex api.